DS-100/sp23/syllabus.md

 <u><i>**Submissions are not accepted beyond the grace period.
 The grace period is strictly enforced.**</i></u> We recommend thinking of the grace period as a backup, in case something unexpected comes up when aiming for the on-time deadline.
 As a result, getting an extension beyond the grace period will generally not be granted, except in emergencies (see the [Extenuating Circumstances](#extenuating-circumstances) section).

 All official communication will refer to the on-time deadline as the expected dates that you will submit assignments.
-Graduate Project grace period policies are forthcoming and will be announced soon.
+Graduate Final Project grace period policies are forthcoming and will be announced soon.

 ### Extenuating Circumstances